LSU vs. Michigan Predictions & Picks - Women's NCAA Tournament Second Round

 Michigan Schedule Analysis

-- The Wolverines registered their best win of the season on December 20, when they beat the North Carolina Tar Heels, who rank No. 20 in the AP's Top 25, by a score of 76-68.
+- The Wolverines' signature win of the season came in a 76-68 victory against the No. 20 North Carolina Tar Heels on December 20.

-- The Wolverines have eight wins over Quadrant 1 opponents, tied for the 14th-most in the country.
+- The Wolverines have eight wins over Quadrant 1 teams, tied for the 15th-most in the nation.

+- Michigan has tied for the 45th-most Quadrant 2 wins in the nation (four).

-- According to the RPI, the Lady Tigers have seven wins over Quadrant 3 teams, tied for the 45th-most in Division 1.
+- According to the RPI, the Lady Tigers have seven wins against Quadrant 3 teams, tied for the 45th-most in Division 1.

 Michigan 2022-23 Best Wins